-When gaining his 50th cap against Australia in England’s historic 39-28 win over the Wallabies in Brisbane this June, he had appeared in 43 of the past 45 Test matches.
+When gaining his 50th cap against Australia in England’s historic 39-28 win over the Wallabies in Brisbane last June, he had appeared in 43 of the past 45 Test matches.
 He also started the second Test in Melbourne the following week and the third at Sydney in which he scored his tenth Test try after grabbing Anthony Watson’s kick ahead.

 He was one of England’s three vice-captains for the Scotland match at the start of the 2016 RBS 6 Nations Championship, the others being Owen Farrell and Billy Vunipola.